risie/homelab/README.md

 - [Setup](#setup)
 - [Building and Running an app inside a Container](#building-and-running-an-app-inside-a-container)

+## MVP iteration 1
+- Setup the simplest possible environment.
+- No need for persistance.
+This is run on demand.
+- Run a simple application.

 ## Project Structure

 The project directory is structured as follows: